elk-audio/elk-docs/documents/sushi_control_osc.rst

 By default, Sushi transmits to port 24023.

 Besides reacting to OSC messages, Sushi can also echo some aspects of its state, by broadcasting OSC messages.
-By default, this feature is disabled, but can be enabled either through adding a relevant section to the json configuration file, or by invoking relevant commands over gRPC.
+By default, this feature is disabled, but can be enabled either through adding a relevant section to the `json configuration file <sushi_configuration_format.html>`__, or by invoking relevant commands over :ref:`gRPC<sushi-control-grpc>`.

 The message transmitted are from plugins in Sushi, when internal parameter is changed - for example, the level parameters of the internal Peak Meter plugin.